aeldesouky/APMoE/README.md

 ## License

-The code in this repository is licensed under the MIT License for academic and research purposes.
+The code in this repository is licensed under the Apache 2.0 License for academic and research purposes.

 **IMPORTANT:**